StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 **:** The colon is a "separator," always found between the property and the value.
 **;** The semi-colon is a "line terminator," which must be at the end of every CSS rule.

 You can't memorize all of the CSS properties, but we'll become more familiar with them as we use them regularly.
-We can also find a reference list here: <a href: "http://www.w3schools.com/cssref/">www.w3schools.com/cssref/</a>
+We can also find a reference list at <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Reference">https://developer.mozilla.org/en-US/docs/Web/CSS/Reference</a> or <a href="http://www.w3schools.com/cssref/">www.w3schools.com/cssref/</a>.

 You can also Google "mdn" plus the name of the property, to bring up the information from the Mozilla Developers Network (an authoritative professional reference source).
 For example, Googling **mdn css border** will bring up this page:
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/border">https://developer.mozilla.org/en-US/docs/Web/CSS/border</a>